Star Wars: Empire vs. Rebellion

 When both players choose to pass their turns, the player whose total resource value is closest to the event’s objective value without surpassing it seizes the event and its victory points, along with any influence he may receive from victory.
 When the Empire or the Rebellion reaches seven victory points, it demonstrates its dominion over the galaxy and wins the game of Empire vs. Rebellion.

 Heroes and Villains

-As you shape the fate of the galaxy, overarching strategies and the aid of iconic characters adds greater depth to your games.
+As you shape the fate of the galaxy, overarching strategies and the aid of iconic characters add greater depth to your games.
 Characters are shuffled into your resource deck, where they can arrive to shift unfolding events in the favor of the Empire or the Rebellion.
-A character’s presence can inspire your other troops to great efforts, and characters have the highest resource value in the game while ready.
-Circumstances may require your characters to take a more personal hand in events.
+A character’s presence can inspire your troops to great efforts, and characters have the highest resource value in the game while ready.
+However, circumstances may require your characters to take a more personal hand in events.
 Exhausting a character causes his resource value to fall to one, but triggering a character’s power is often worth it.

 Obi-Wan Kenobi, for example, allows you to use his wisdom and preparation to play one resource card of your choice from your discard pile, potentially restoring a key card that your opponent discarded with a military resource card.
 General Veers, on the other hand, attacks your opponent’s resources.
 By exhausting General Veers, you may discard the top card of your resource deck, then force your opponent to discard his cards with a lower resource value, using the General’s cunning to eliminate the Alliance’s ability to utilize its resources.